ewag/i2b2/README.md

 This will restore the archive data to the volume location (target_dir_name) - this is uaually best done while the container is stopped.
 Then the container can be restarted.

 # REST API
-We are introducing a REST API to provide automisable access to certain features.
+We are introducing a REST API to provide programmable access to certain features.
 This complements the i2b2 product but is not required.
+It is currently a work in progress.